 Tyson's best method along the ropes was angling off to his left side, into a southpaw stance.
 Through his best days, this almost always spelled trouble for his opponents as the angle of his right hand changed and it was able to hook or uppercut right up the middle through their guard.
-Out in the centre, along the ropes, anywhere he could hit this slight shift, he would.
+Out in the center, along the ropes, anywhere he could hit this slight shift, he would.

 But the x-factor through the whole Ali—Tyson match up is the clinch.
 Ali, like Jack Johnson, used the clinch to separate the men from the boys.
 Ali loved to cup the back of the head with one hand to bend the opponent forwards, and then use his other hand to cup their arm at the biceps.
 If he kept the elbow of the hand on the opponent's neck close, he could effectively muffle or stop all of their blows, but keep the tie up lose enough that most referees would encourage the clinched man to keep working.
 It was Ali's greatest trick and he knew it.

 Norman Mailer recounted in The Fight going to see Ali in training ahead of the bout in Zaire, and how most of Ali's sparring sessions in those days were simply him taking young, promising heavyweights like Larry Holmes to the ropes and tying them up.
 Being Mailer it's filled with metaphor and Ali somehow becomes a butcher selecting punches like cuts of meat, but it's a fascinating insight nonetheless.